-- The students will be able to understand the role of IPRs and S&T in entrepreneurship. - The students will be able to understand the role of technology transfer in entrepreneurship. - The students will be able about the multinational firms.
+- The students will be able to understand the role of IPRs and S&T in entrepreneurship. - The students will be able to understand the role of technology transfer in entrepreneurship. - The students will learn on entrepreneurship and its impact on India and other economies.